latentai/github-posthog-sync/README.md

 This also means that the time of day the sync runs is irrelevant, because the only value for a day which "matters" happens during the sync 14 days after it occured.
-There is no point running the sync more than once per day, as traffic stats appear to be updated at by GitHub on that frequency.
+There is no point running the sync more than once per day as traffic stats appear to be updated at by GitHub on that frequency, and running more often increases the chance of duplicates slipping through the cracks.

 ## Development